timruffles/ts-immutable-record/README.md

 Currently there is no run-time prevention of mutation - if you fancy this, just `Object.freeze` the instances.

+`.equals` and `.is` methods will ensure your comparisons follow value semantics: if all the values of two instances are indentical, the instances should be considered indentical.

 ## Installation

 ```sh